meltano/hub/singer/docs.md

 ## Development

 MeltanoHub is under active development by Meltano.
-Check out the [main development epic](https://gitlab.com/groups/meltano/-/epics/83) for our roadmap or [view the issues](https://github.com/meltano/hub/-/issues) to understand progress on a specific feature.
+Check out our [issue tracker](https://github.com/meltano/hub/-/issues) to understand progress on a specific feature.

 ## Standardized Connectors